caipre/caipre.github.io/_posts/2016-10-07-a-functional-scheme-repl.markdown

 lines, adding support for variables, functions, and lambdas, and the discussion of `foldr` versus `foldl` when implementing `stdlib.scm`.

-Where next to learn Haskell?
-The author of the forthcoming book [*Haskell Programming from First Principles*][haskellbook] discusses and reviews many of the available resources at length in [Functional Education][funcedu].
+Where next to continue learnng Haskell?
+Christopher Allen, the author of the forthcoming book [*Haskell Programming from First Principles*][haskellbook] discusses and reviews at length many of the resources available in [Functional Education][funcedu].
 I've also thought about trying to modernize the code I wrote for the Scheme interpreter, possibly updating the wikibook afterwards.
 At the moment, though, I'm most interested in beginning an LLVM tutorial that implements a toy language named Kaleidoscope.
-The tutorial is written using OCaml, a language not too unlike Haskell; translating their implementation seems like a worthwhile exercise.
+The tutorial is written using OCaml, a language not too unlike Haskell, and translating their implementation seems like a worthwhile exercise.

 [wikibook]: https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours